hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 **com.ibm.cics.minibank.WOR.system.bundle;**

-1. Right click the **com.ibm.cics.minibank.AOR.application.bundle,** choose the menu “Export Bundle Project to z/OS UNIX File System…�1�7�1�7
+1. Right click the **com.ibm.cics.minibank.AOR.application.bundle,** choose the menu “Export Bundle Project to z/OS UNIX File System…”

-2. Select the “Export to specific location in the file system 1�7
+2. Select the “Export to specific location in the file system”

 ![](images/export.jpg)

 Enter your USS folder **(/u/ \*\***) as Parent Directory to export the bundle.
-It does not matter the directory is not there because the tool will create one for you. if you already have old content in the folder, for example the old version of the bundle, you can enable the check box “Clear existing contents of Bundle directory 1�7 to clean the folder before exporting.
+It does not matter the directory is not there because the tool will create one for you. if you already have old content in the folder, for example the old version of the bundle, you can enable the check box “Clear existing contents of Bundle directory” to clean the folder before exporting.
 Click **Finish** to export the **com.ibm.cics.minibank.AOR.application.bundle** bundle.

 ![](images/export_folder.jpg)